 ->hit enter and use your forris/luci passwort

-- To set up a cronjob, use this first:
+- To set up a cronjob, use this first in terminal:

-- Write this code in it (Restart of vpn everyday at 3:30am)
+- Optional: Add this code for manual restart (My Example: Restart of vpn everyday at 3:30am)

 30 3 * * * /etc/init.d/openvpn stop ; /etc/init.d/openvpn start

 - If you want you can add a second line to restart your router 1 time in the year Or more often, do what you want!